 When it came to designing the PCB there were physical limitations that we had to work around.
 The first of which would be the size of the final PCB, which was sixty square inches.
 That was the constraint that was given for the team to be able order the PCB using the student ordering that was given to the university.
 Another physical constraint that we had to work with was the availability of physical components and parts making sure to choose that parts that were available when we needed them and making sure that they were available in large quantities.
 As well has dealing with tolerances within the electrical components.
-Another constraint that we had to work with is our power supply in which we decided to work with a wall transformer that would allow us the be powered off a standard U.S. wall receptacle.
+Another constraint that we had to work with a wall transformer that would allow us the be powered off a standard U.S. wall receptacle.